csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/vignettes/calibration_initial_states/calibration_initial_states.md

 recordState(ms, c(runoffId, sVarId, rVarId))
 ```

-We'll set up a short runtime span, so that we illustrate the state initialisation feature.
+We’ll set up a short runtime span, so that we illustrate the state
+initialisation
+feature.

 ``` r
 obsRunoff <- sampleSeries('MMH', 'flow') #actually, this is a time series of runoff depth, not streamflow rate